-World Development Indicators (WDI)This link opens in a new windowDemographic, environmental, economic and social data by country.
+World Development Indicators (WDI)This link opens in a new windowDemographic, environmental, economic and social data by country and year.
 From the World Bank.
-1960 to present.
+Time period: 1960 to present.

-UNCTAD Stat Data on international trade and foreign direct investment from the United Nations Conference on Trade and Development.
+UNCTAD StatThis link opens in a new windowData on international trade and foreign direct investment from the United Nations Conference on Trade and Development.

 INSCR (Integrated Network for Societal Conflict Research)This link opens in a new windowFour datasets: 1) Armed Conflict and Intervention, 2) Polity IV: Regime Authority Characteristics and Transitions, 3) State Fragility Index and Matrix, and 4) Conflict in India.
-Coverage: varies by dataset.
+Time period: varies by dataset.
 Mostly post-WWII, but Polity IV starts in 1800.

 Line Charts in Excel

 A line chart like the one to the right is useful for showing trends over time.
 We can make these charts in Excel.

 You'll notice that in Excel, the GDP cells have little green triangles in the corners.
 This indicates the number values here are stored as if they are text.
 To fix this, click in the upper left cell of the values and highlight all of them.
 Then, click on the little yellow exclamation point and select "Convert to number."

 Next select all the data.
 (Click in cell A1 and drag across to the last value on the right for Venezuela.)

 Now we can create a chart.
 In the Insert menu, click on the Insert Line Chart button in the middle of the menu.
 Then, select the first option under "2-D Line Chart."

 Some elements that you can (and should) change are the "Chart Title" and the axes title.
 Click on "Chart Title" to enter something more informative (see example above).
 To add an axis title on the right hand side, in the Design menu click on the "Add Chart Elements" button in the upper left, and select Axis Titles > Primary Vertical.
 Then click on "Axis Title" box within the chart to label the units (see example above).

 Downloading Data from the World Development Indicators